 Tree to Table

-We’re passionate about being on the ground and visit extractavists every year during the acai harvest.
-Since 2016, our annual trips to the Amazon Rainforest have been primarily about fostering and nurturing relationships with forest communities and within the açai value chain.
-From the isolated communities harvesting the berries, to the producers washing and preparing the fruit, we make it our mission to get to know the people and the process.
+We’re passionate about connection to source and visit the rainforest every year during the harvest.
+Since 2016, our annual trips to the Amazon have always about nurturing relationships with communities and deepening our understanding the different value chains.
+From the communities harvesting the berries, to the producers preparing the fruit, we make it our mission to get to know the people and the process.

-We invest a great deal into the process of sourcing açai and are continually working on how we approach this at a premium and sustainable level.
-We have experienced first-hand the benefits of being present and accessible to producers and by sharing information and collaborating on projects, we can really add value to the whole process and end product.
+We invest a great deal into the process of sourcing açai and are continually working on how we approach this at a sustainable level.
+We have experienced first-hand the benefits of having a presence on the ground, making ourselves accessible to producers and sharing information on sustainable action.
+For us, this is key to adding value to the supply chain and guaranteeing the quality of the final product.

 By truly understanding the process and learning about the forest, we believe we can achieve the ultimate, responsibly-sourced product.
 The berries that began their journey in one of the most beautiful places on earth will make their way to açai lovers throughout the UK.

-Our founder, Steph, working the Batedor do Açai – a small acai mixer that exists in nearly every home along the Amazon estuary.
+Boa Vida founder, Steph, working the Batedor – a small acai mixer that exists in nearly every home along the Amazon estuary.

 We work directly with local suppliers who are responsible for sourcing the best quality açai.
 The quality of our product is a testament to many years of experience and a desire to achieve the best results.